GenXProject/GenX.jl/docs/src/index.md

 GenX is a highly-configurable, [open source](https://github.com/GenXProject/GenX/blob/main/LICENSE) electricity resource capacity expansion model that incorporates several state-of-the-art practices in electricity system planning to offer improved decision support for a changing electricity landscape.

-The model was [originally developed](https://energy.mit.edu/publication/enhanced-decision-support-changing-electricity-landscape/) by [Jesse D. Jenkins](https://mae.princeton.edu/people/faculty/jenkins) and [Nestor A. Sepulveda](https://energy.mit.edu/profile/nestor-sepulveda/) at the Massachusetts Institute of Technology and is now jointly maintained by [a team of contributors](https://energy.mit.edu/genx/#team) at the MIT Energy Initiative (led by [Dharik Mallapragada](https://mallapragada.mit.edu)) and the Princeton University ZERO Lab (led by Jenkins).
+The model was [originally developed](https://energy.mit.edu/publication/enhanced-decision-support-changing-electricity-landscape/) by [Jesse D. Jenkins](https://mae.princeton.edu/people/faculty/jenkins) and [Nestor A. Sepulveda](https://energy.mit.edu/profile/nestor-sepulveda/) at the Massachusetts Institute of Technology and is now jointly maintained by [a team of contributors](https://energy.mit.edu/genx/#team) at the Princeton University ZERO Lab (led by Jenkins), MIT (led by [Ruaridh MacDonald](https://energy.mit.edu/profile/ruaridh-macdonald/)), and NYU (led by [Dharik Mallapragada](https://engineering.nyu.edu/faculty/dharik-mallapragada)).

 GenX is a constrained linear or mixed integer linear optimization model that determines the portfolio of electricity generation, storage, transmission, and demand-side resource investments and operational decisions to meet electricity demand in one or more future planning years at lowest cost, while subject to a variety of power system operational constraints, resource availability limits, and other imposed environmental, market design, and policy constraints.